manishalankala/boxfuse/README.md

-# boxfuse
+# Boxfuse

-Currently under progress
+# Currently under progress i need to do

 To produce a deliverable, we need to build it from source.
 This involves compiling sources, processing and copying resources, and probably a few more steps.